nerun/RPG_Doc_Template/HowTo.md

 ### *.md Files

 .md files are markdown files, Markdown is a lightweight markup language that you can use to add formatting elements to plaintext text documents.
-Depending on the size of your content you can either place all your game's information in a single *.md file, or like I have at [7thextinctionrpg.com](https://7thextinctionrpg.com) create separate files for each chapter.
+Depending on the size of your content you can either place all your game's information in a single *.md file, or create separate files for each chapter.
 The "sample.md" provides some formatting examples.

 Markdown language is very easy to learn, use the link provided on point 2 under Prerequisites above for a full list of syntax.